 Enable word decompounding for one language

-In this example we consider an index having only one language (de) and where
+This example considers an index having only one language (

 1 2 3 4 5 6 7 $index->setSettings([ 'decompoundedAttributes' => [ 'de' => [ 'name' ] ] ]);